d0nutptr/talaria/README.md

 Benchmarks are written for both exclusive and concurrent two-thread partition scenarios, as well as the equivalent tests with `std::sync::mpsc` and `crossbeam`'s bounded channels.

-The following is a sample of benchmarking on my machine:
+The following is a sample of benchmarking on my machine (i9-9900k, 64Gb 3200mhz RAM):

 ## Exclusive
 ![Exclusive Partition Benchmark](imgs/exclusive.svg)